 This was no small task and I did not know what kind of guidance or framework to follow.
 What I did know is that I trusted the map of nature.
 Our life cycle, the annual year, and the diurnal day, all flow with the cardinal directions.
 Each direction has an archetypal nature in its design.
 With this, I followed my inner compass and asked for spiritual support to guide the evolution of my process.
 And so, my journey began.

 I began my journey intellectually, seeking from other’s wisdom through books and talks.
 Though this proved to not be a journey of the head, there were a few treasures that helped lead me into my current’s home.
-These teachers included: Brene Brown and her book, “The Gifts of Imperfection” and her teachings about the power of vulnerability; Bill Plotkin’s book “Soulcraft: Crossing into the Mysteries of Nature and Psyche”; and Dr. Clarissa Pinkola Estes’ book, “Women Who Run With the Wolves: Myths and Stories of the Wild Woman Archetype.”
+These teachers included: Brene Brown; Bill Plotkin beginning with his book “Soulcraft: Crossing into the Mysteries of Nature and Psyche”; and Dr. Clarissa Pinkola Estes’ book, “Women Who Run With the Wolves: Myths and Stories of the Wild Woman Archetype.”

 It was specifically Dr. Estes' story about the Seilke, titled “Sealskin, Soulskin”, that broke me wide open and resonated with my living story down to the core.

 Unlocking my trusted pathway home took a profound turn when I tapped into my own intuition.
 The first thing I knew was that I needed support.
 I set the intention of finding sisterhood.
-I took a vulnerable chance and connected with a friend of a friend who seemed like-minded.
-She invited me to a women’s circle.
+I took a vulnerable chance and connected with a friend of a friend who was hosting a women’s circle.
 When I walked into that sacred space of sisters sharing their magic, truth telling, and authentic support of one another, I cried in celebration of a homecoming to an ancient belonging in my bones.

 Further unlocking occurred while facilitating one of my family nature club outing.
 As an advocate for outdoor, unstructured free play, and creating a childhood steeped in curiosity and wonder, I invited parents to follow their children’s lead and to get lost in the same state of awe.
 On this particular outing, I had the revelation that I too needed to nurture myself back through the wheel of my own life—-to rebirth, to foster a robust childhood and healthy emergence into my adult self.